 When an order~$\O$ has a well-rounded ideal class, we observe that its discriminant~$D$ is a product of small primes.
 When~$\O$ has more than one well-rounded class, $D$ is even more strikingly a product of small primes.
 The first examples of~$D$ with two different well-rounded classes are $-1155 = -3\cdot 5 \cdot 7 \cdot 11$ and $-1120 = (4)(-2^3\cdot 5 \cdot 7)$.

 Let $(a,b,c)$ be a reduced form of discriminant $D<0$.
-By Lemma~\ref{abaIsWR}, the form is well rounded if and only if $a=c$.
-This implies $D = b^2 - 4a^2$.
+By Lemma~\ref{abaIsWR}, the form is well rounded if and only if $a=c$, implying $D = b^2 - 4a^2$.
 Thus we would like to know for which discriminants $D<0$ we can solve

 where the last two conditions are being reduced and primitive.
 A solution to~\eqref{qu2} guarantees by Theorem~\ref{thm:infManyEll} that there are 2-and-2 forms coming from discriminant~$D$ for infinitely many~$\ell$, those in the identity class.
 Having two or more solutions guarantees there are 2-and-2 forms $(L,M)$ for infinitely many~$\ell$ in which~$L$ and~$M$ come from different classes.